 Since a flowmeter in this position is venting to the atmosphere, be sure to take the pressure differential into account when calculating flow rate over the sample at an elevated pressure.
-Configured in this manner, the purge gas will pass through the heating block and enter directly into the sample chamber.
-This allows the purge gas to be preheated before it contacts the sample and also sweeps any sample volatiles or decomposition gases out of the sample chamber through the silver lid.

 Do not place any restrictions in the line from the flowmeter.
 A restricted line will cause the flowmeter to become pressurized.